SlavaNekrish/TestTaskBeforeReact/README.md

 # TestTaskBeforeReact

-There are four test tasks for admission to the course "React for developing Web Apps"
+There are four test tasks for admission to the www.it-academy.by course "React for developing Web Apps".
+In this repository, I posted my solutions to these tasks